yolandayangg/n224p4-beans/README.md

 **Week 1:**
 * Brainstormed possible website ideas, final decision was creating a website for the DNHS Women's Health Awareness Club
 * [Journal 0](https://youtu.be/A7jPotTP5gI)
+* Customization changes (e.g. changing the name of the website from "Nighthawk Coding Society" to "DNHS Women's Health Awareness")
+* Edited the names of the different tabs on navbar.html to "Home", "About", "Outreach", "Sign Up" (with the exception of our mini-lab pages at the end)